 The cathedral fabric soon began to suffer.
-The lead roofs and the cathedral bells were taken away and in 1637 the choir roof blew down in a gale.
+In 1568 the Regent Murray removed the lead from the cathedral's roof and the bells were also taken away.
+And in 1637 the choir roof blew down in a gale.
 The cathedral still saw occasional use, but insufficient to justify repairs.
-Much of the inside was robbed out, including the destruction of the rood screen for firewood.
+Much of the inside was robbed out, and the rood screen was destroyed to provide firewood.

 But the greatest single disaster was the collapse of the central tower in 1711, taking with it the greater portion of the nave.
 The only part of the structure kept in reasonable order from that time was the chapter house, which was used as a meeting room for the Elgin tradesfolk.

-Modern visitors can only imagine what a building of such size and status must have looked like in its heyday.
-But there is still plenty to see here and marvel over.
-Elgin's west front is one of the finest pieces of architecture in Scotland and the two towers date from the final stages of the first building phase.
-A climb to the top of the north tower offers breathtaking views of the surrounding area and an appreciation of this as the chosen site for such a building.
+Modern visitors can only imagine what a building of such size and status must have looked like in its prime, though a model on display does help.
+But even though it is now a ruin, there is still plenty to see and marvel over.
+Elgin Cathedral's west front is one of the finest pieces of architecture in Scotland and the two western towers date from the final stages of the first building phase.
+A climb to the top of the north-west tower offers breathtaking views of the surrounding area and an appreciation of this as the chosen site for such a building.
 But if you suffer from vertigo you will certainly think twice before climbing the last few stairs to the platform now surmounting the tower that, though perfectly safe, feels very exposed.

-Sadly, little remains of the nave, though the ruins of the inner walls are of full height where they abut the towers, showing that it was two storeys high.
+Sadly, little remains of the nave, though the ruins of the inner walls reach full height where they abut the towers, showing that it was two stages high.
 The two transepts represent the most complete part of the first church, and they also had two stages.
-Nothing remains of the great central tower, but two stone figures, one of a bishop and another of a knight are now on display in the south-east corner of the nave.
+Nothing remains of the great central tower, but three stone figures, one of a bishop, one of an ecclesiastic and another of a knight are now on display in the south-east corner of the nave.
 They originally sat in large niches high up on the western angles of the tower.

 Of the cathedral church, the choir and presbytery are the most complete parts remaining.
 These were rebuilt in the late 1400s.
-The aisles and chapels flanking the choir have been altered, but the vaults that cover them are still essentially as built after 1270.
-The tomb of Bishop John of Winchester, lord bishop of Moray which is found here, is the most complete in the cathedral.
+The aisles and chapels flanking the choir have been altered, but the vaulted roofs that cover them are still essentially as built after 1270.
+The tomb of Bishop John of Winchester, Lord Bishop of Moray which is found here, is the most complete in the cathedral.

-In its present form, the chapter house is substantially as it was rebuilt at around 1500.
-Those with an eye for detail, and the right light in which to view it, will still see traces of gold paint on the elaborate vaulting.
+In its present form, the chapter house is substantially as it was rebuilt in about 1500.
+Those with an eye for detail, and the right light in which to view it, can still see traces of gold paint on the elaborate vaulting.